Sarthakjanrao07/AgriMitra07/README.md

 ### Chatbot Interaction
 1. Farmers ask questions or seek advice through the chatbot.
-2. The AI-powered chatbot, **Digital Doctor - Arogya**, provides accurate and timely responses.
+2. The AI-powered chatbot, **Arogya**, provides accurate and timely responses.

 ---